Lipka Tatars: History

 In the year 1672, the Tatar subjects rose up in open rebellion against the Commonwealth.
 This event was remembered as the Lipka rebellion.
 Thanks to the efforts of King John III Sobieski, who was held in great esteem by the Tatar soldiers, many of the Lipkas seeking asylum and service in the Ottoman army returned to his command and participated in the military struggles against the Ottoman Empire in the Great Turkish War up to the Treaty of Karlowitz in 1699, which ended the Ottoman expansion in Europe with their defeat.

 Beginning in the late 18th and throughout the 19th century, the Lipkas became successively more and more Polonized.
 The upper and middle classes in particular adopted Polish language and customs, while the lower ranks became Ruthenized.
 At the same time, the Tatars held the Lithuanian Grand Duke Vytautas (Wattad in Tatar), who encouraged and supported their settlement in the late 14th and early 15th century, in great esteem, including him in many legends, prayers and their folklore.
+Muslim communities in parts of Volhynia existed until the early 20th century, and several local families of Tatar origin were ennobled.
+The last mullah serving in the area was exiled to Siberia in 1931, and since then most of Lipka Tatar descendants in modern Ukraine have been assimilated.

 Throughout the 20th and since the 21st century, most Tatars no longer view religious identity as being as important as it once was, and the religious and linguistic subgroups have intermingled considerably; for example, the Tatar women in Poland do not practice veiling (wearing headscarf/hijab) or view it as a mandatory religious obligation.